gary-dalton/RaspberryPi-projects/rpi_initial_setup.md

 ## <a name="2"></a>Connect to the Pi

+From the initial boot, there are three ways to connect to the pi.

-A Raspberry Pi is a computer that may be operated by connecting with a mouse, keyboard, and monitor.
-I prefer to connect to it using the USB to Serial console cable.
+1. A Raspberry Pi is a computer that may be operated by connecting with a mouse, keyboard, and monitor.
+2. Using SSH over an Ethernet connection.
+If you are not familiar with SSH, we will review it later in this guide.
+3. Often, I find it easiest to connect to it using the USB to Serial console cable.
 This allows me to use my main computer's equipment while working on the Pi in a terminal window.
 See the [Adafruit overiew](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-5-using-a-console-cable) for full details on using the USB to console cable.

 ![USB to console connection](images/USB-console-connect.jpg)